Town at center of Brexit tug-of-war fears border changes

 "Sixty to 70% of my business comes from south of the border," he tells CNN.
 "So, it's the freedom of being able to move across that border freely that impacts on the level of business you are able to do."

-One of the biggest employers in the region is the food company Linwoods Health Foods sells items like flaxseed and hemp protein worldwide, as well as bread and milk on both sides of the Irish border.
+One of the biggest employers in the region is the food company Linwoods Health Foods, which sells items like flaxseed and hemp protein worldwide, as well as bread and milk on both sides of the Irish border.

 The milk comes from dairy farmers in Northern Ireland and the plastic containers come from a company in the Irish Republic.
 Linwoods vans cross the border dozens of times a day.